-This is proof that a slight difference in odds doesn’t always translate to a noteworthy real-world difference in results.
+This proves that a slight difference in odds doesn’t always translate to a noteworthy real-world difference in results.
 Most players will see identical results playing either Mega Millions or Powerball.

 Powerball numbers are drawn every Monday, Wednesday, and Saturday night at 10:59 PM Eastern Time.
 Mega Millions numbers are drawn every Tuesday and Friday night at 11:12 PM Eastern Time.

 Scratchers are a big part of the Missouri Lottery, representing almost half of all lottery sales for any given year.
 Missouri Lottery has 93 scratchers in their library at the time of this post.
 Most games expire in less than a year, so there’s a decent amount of turnover in the collection.
 Missouri’s collection is among the most varied in the country, with more games across more denominations than most state lottery systems.

 Below is a guide to the state’s 93 scratcher cards, broken down by denomination and average overall odds of winning: